eslint/eslint/docs/rules/no-undefined.md

 # Disallow Use of `undefined` Variable (no-undefined)

-The `undefined` variable is unique in JavaScript because it is actually a property of the global object.
+The `undefined` variable in JavaScript is actually a property of the global object.
 As such, in ECMAScript 3 it was possible to overwrite the value of `undefined`.
 While ECMAScript 5 disallows overwriting `undefined`, it's still possible to shadow `undefined`, such as:

 ```js
 function doSomething(data) {